antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 ASP.NET Core and EF Core are also being released today.

-You need to use Visual Studio 2019 16.6 to use .NET 5.0.
-Install the latest version of the [C# extension](https://code.visualstudio.com/Docs/languages/csharp), to use .NET 5.0 with Visual Studio Code. .NET 5.0 isn't yet supported with Visual Studio for Mac.
+You need Visual Studio 2019 16.6 or later versions to use .NET 5.0.
+To use .NET 5.0 with Visual Studio Code, install the latest version of the [C# extension](https://code.visualstudio.com/Docs/languages/csharp). .NET 5.0 isn't supported yet with Visual Studio for Mac.

 Release notes: